univention/guardian/docs/guardian-manual/index.rst

 and maintaining a UCS system
 and applications installed from the Univention App Center.
-This manual assumes some technical knowledge for app infrastructure maintainers, such as the ability to use the command line and read log files.
+This manual assumes some technical knowledge for app infrastructure maintainers, such as the ability to use the command line and read logging output.

 The most relevant chapters
 for app infrastructure maintainers